Book Now

 Seafood dish at the Coq & Bull brasserie

 Northern Ireland offers plenty of delicious, fresh seafood.
 A popular seafood dish is Ulster seafood chowder, a creamy soup made with fish, potatoes and vegetables.
-Other local favourites include smoked salmon, scallops, and oysters.
+Other local favourites include smoked salmon, scallops, and Irish oysters.
 You can enjoy delicious local and seasonal seafood dishes at the Coq & Bull brasserie.

 5. Fifteens

 Fifteens are a traditional Northern Irish traybake - a must-try for those visiting Northern Ireland!
 This sweet treat is made with digestive biscuits, glace cherries, marshmallows, condensed milk and desiccated coconut.
-Perfect to enjoy with a wee cup of tea!
+Perfect to enjoy with a wee cup of tea.

 6. Champ